-However, when you take metformin can be almost as important as if you take metformin at all.
+When you take metformin can be almost as important as whether you take metformin at all.

 This article will explain everything you need to know about the best time to take metformin.

-• Taking metformin with or after meals can help reduce potential side effects such as nausea and upset stomach.
-Many people find it beneficial to take their dose with their evening meal, allowing the medication to work overnight.
+- Taking metformin with or after meals can help reduce potential side effects such as nausea and upset stomach.
+Many people find taking their dose with their evening meal beneficial, allowing the medication to work overnight.

-• If you are also using insulin, avoid taking metformin immediately before exercise to reduce the risk of low blood sugar.
+- If you also use insulin, avoid taking metformin immediately before exercise to reduce the risk of low blood sugar.

 When is the best time to take metformin?